 2) Regulated message frequency: 140 messages per day at most

-As the current version of Sigfox uses public radio frequencies (aka ISM bands), we have to comply with the sharing rules ("duty cycle") of the different regions of the world.
+As the current version of Sigfox uses public radio frequencies (aka ISM bands), we comply with the sharing rules ("duty cycle") of the different regions of the world.
 These regulations exist to keep these bands available for everybody.

 For instance, in Europe, the ETSI regulation allows devices on these frequencies to send messages for 1% of the time per hour (which means 36 seconds).
 To be compliant with the regulations in place, Sigfox devices can only send a defined number of messages per day.
 Our commercial contracts are designed to address this.

 The number of messages per day allowed on the Sigfox network is a direct application of the European ETSI regulation:

 - There are 3,600 seconds in one hour.